Lenalidomide: Venous thromboembolism

 Lenalidomide, like its parent compound thalidomide, may cause venous thromboembolism, a potentially serious complication with their use.
 High rates of venous thromboembolism have been found in patients with multiple myeloma who received thalidomide or lenalidomide in conjunction with dexamethasone, melphalan, or doxorubicin.

 Stevens-Johnson syndrome

-In March 2008, the U.S. Food and Drug Administration (FDA) included lenalidomide on a list of twenty prescription drugs under investigation for potential safety problems.
+In March 2008, the US Food and Drug Administration (FDA) included lenalidomide on a list of twenty prescription drugs under investigation for potential safety problems.
 The drug was investigated for possibly increasing the risk of developing Stevens–Johnson syndrome, a life-threatening skin condition.

 FDA ongoing safety review

 In 2011, the FDA initiated an ongoing review of clinical trials that found an increased risk of developing cancers such as acute myelogenous leukemia and B-cell lymphoma, though it did not advise patients to discontinue treatment with lenalidomide.

 Mechanism of action

-Lenalidomide has been used to successfully treat both inflammatory disorders and cancers in the past ten years.
-There are multiple mechanisms of action, and they can be simplified by organizing them as mechanisms of action in vitro and in vivo.
-In vitro, lenalidomide has three main activities: direct anti-tumor effect, inhibition of angiogenesis, and immunomodulation.
-In vivo, lenalidomide induces tumor cell apoptosis directly and indirectly by inhibition of bone marrow stromal cell support, by anti-angiogenic and anti-osteoclastogenic effects, and by immunomodulatory activity.
-Lenalidomide has a broad range of activities that can be exploited to treat many hematologic and solid cancers.

-On a molecular level, lenalidomide has been shown to interact with the ubiquitin E3 ligase cereblon and target this enzyme to degrade the Ikaros transcription factors IKZF1 and IKZF3.
-This mechanism was unexpected as it suggests that the major action of lenalidomide is to re-target the activity of an enzyme rather than block the activity of an enzyme or signaling process, and thereby represents a novel mode of drug action.
-A more specific implication of this mechanism is that the teratogenic and anti-neoplastic properties of lenalidomide, and perhaps other thalidomide derivatives, could be disassociated.
+Lenalidomide changes the substrate specificity of the CRL4CRBN E3 ubiquitin ligase, a complex consisting of DNA-binding protein 1 (DDB1), cullin 4a (CUL4A), regulator of cullins 1 (ROC1), and cereblon (CRBN).
+Cereblon is the substrate adapter for the complex and is the primary molecular target of the drug.
+Treatment with lenalidomide changes the targets of the ligase complex.
+Subsequently, proteins IKZF1, IKZF3, and CK1α are recruited to the complex, ubiquinated, and then degraded by the proteasome.

+IKZF1 and IKZF3 are essential transcription factors for malignant plasma cells.
+In particular, loss of IKZF3 then decreases the expression of interferon regulatory factor 4 (IRF4).
+IRF4 is a master regulator of several cancer-promoting genes and is required for the survival of multiple myeloma.

+Loss of IKZF1 and IKZF3 also results in increased expression and secretion of interleukin 2 and interferon gamma, which stimulates a local immune response from T cells and NK cells.